Constitutional history of China: Republic of China

-The first formal Constitution was enacted in 1946, when the Kuomintang-controlled government hastily declared an end to the "political tutelage" stage of Sun Yat-sen's three-stage theory of constitutional government amidst internal and external pressures.
-The Republic of China government progressively lost control of mainland China in the late 1940s to early 1950s, but the Constitution of the Republic of China, with amendments, is still the organic law of the government in Taiwan.
+The first formal Constitution was enacted in 1946 and took effect in 1947, when the Nationalist government hastily declared an end to the "political tutelage" stage of Sun Yat-sen's three-stage theory of constitutional government amidst internal and external pressures.
+This Republic of China constitution, as amended, continues to be the constitution in effect (as amended) on Taiwan.